loekd/radius-demos/04-Full/readme.md

     }
   ```

+- List and show workspaces:
+    - `rad workspace list`
+    - `rad workspace show`

-- Create a new workspace for Azure
+- Create a new workspace for Azure AKS if it does not yet exist:
-    - `rad workspace create kubernetes prod --context aksradius`
+    - `rad workspace create kubernetes aks --context aksradius`

+- Or switch to the aks workspace:
+  - `rad workspace switch aks`

 - Get credentials for an AKS cluster
     - `az aks get-credentials -g rg-radius -n aksradius` (replace with your details)